David T. Mitchell

 David T. Mitchell and Sharon L. Snyder.
 “Chapter 15: Disability, Neo-Materialism, and the Biopolitics of the Project of Western Man: Toward a Posthumanist Disability Theory.”
 M.R.
 Thomsen & J. Wamberg [eds.].
 Bloomsbury Handbook of Posthumanism.
 London: Bloomsbury Press, 2020, 197-214.

 David T. Mitchell and Sharon L. Snyder.
 “Introduction: What We Talk About When We Talk About Disability.”
-Cultural History of Disability in the Modern Age.
+A Cultural History of Disability in the Modern Age.
 D. Mitchell & S. Snyder [Eds].
 London: Bloomsbury Academic Publishing, 2020, 1-18.

 David T. Mitchell and Sharon L. Snyder.
 “Chapter 10: Disability, Neoliberal Inclusionism and Non-Normative Positivism.”
 S. Dawes & M. Lenormand [eds.].
 Neoliberalism in Context: Governance, Subjectivity and Knowledge.
 Cham, Switzerland: Palgrave Macmillan, 2020, 177-213.